 More information about Higher Education’s Obligations Under Section 504 and Title II of the ADA regarding Auxiliary Aids and Services for Postsecondary Students with Disabilities can be found on the U.S. Department of Education’s website: http://www2.ed.gov/about/offices/list/ocr/docs/auxaids.htm

-SSD communicates a student’s approved accommodations via letters that are requested and delivered by the student to their instructors.
+D&A communicates a student’s approved accommodations via letters that are requested and delivered by the student to their instructors.
 The letters include all of the classroom accommodations that are approved for an individual student.
-In order for students registered with SSD to have access to accommodations, students must:
+In order for students registered with D&A to have access to accommodations, students must:

-- Request accommodations via the paper form that is available in the SSD office or via the Accommodation Letter Request form link on the SSD website.
+- Request accommodations via the Accommodation Letter Request form link on the D&A website.

-- Pick up the letters from the SSD office and deliver them to instructors.
+- Download the letters from the D&A Student Portal and deliver them to instructors.

 - Discuss accommodations with each instructor.
-SSD recommends that students meet with instructors during office hours or by private appointment to discuss any necessary accommodations or essential elements of the course.
+D&A recommends that students meet with instructors during office hours or by private appointment to discuss any necessary accommodations or essential elements of the course.

 - Students must repeat steps 1-3 each semester.

 - PLEASE NOTE: After receiving an accommodations letter, instructors have up to 5 business days to provide the approved accommodations.
 This is to allow time for any administrative planning that may need to occur.
-Thus, students should request, pick up and deliver accommodation letters well in advance of class exams.
+Thus, students should request and discuss accommodation letters well in advance of class exams.